jckarter/clay/doc/language-reference.md

     Overload -> PatternGuard?
 CodegenAttribute? "overload"
                 Pattern Arguments ReturnSpec?
 FunctionBody

-Simple function definitions define a symbol and a function implementation in lockstep, but the two steps can also be performed independently.
+Simple function definitions define a symbol and attach a function implementation to the symbol in lockstep, but the two steps can also be performed independently.
 The `define` keyword defines a symbol without any initial overloads.
 The `overload` keyword extends an already-defined symbol with new implementations.

     // Example
     define abs;